mahlas-network/docs/README.md

-Mahlas is an artwork, a collaborative art/artist creation framework.
+Mahlas is an artwork, a temporal trustless organization creation framework.

 # Vision

-Mahlas is an attempt to strengthen artists, art creation processes and the art scene.
+Mahlas is an attempt is to disrupt the current understanding of creation process by experimenting temporary trustless organizations.

 It is architected to support, collaboration without borders, decentralization, autonomy and diversity.

-Core values and principles are transparency, producing copyleft, allocentric, forkable, non-anthropocentric and temporal works.
+Core values and principles are transparency, producing copyleft, allocentric, forkable, non-anthropocentric and temporal experiences.

 # Mission

-* To create a platform for artistic expression.
+* A platform for creating organization blueprints.
+* To encourage new ways of creation.
 * To offer opportunities for employment and collaboration.
-* To organize and facilitate exhibitions.
-* To encourage new ways of art creation.
 * To support collaboration without borders.